 Process To Buy Citizenship In Maltese

-The applicant submits his/her application to the Malta Individual Investor Programme Agency (MIIPA) with the fee due after the police approval, background checks, and the clearing the due diligence process.
+The applicant submits his/her application, along with the required fee, to the MIIPA (Malta Individual Investor Programme Agency).
+This step follows successful completion of background checks, police approval and clearing the due diligence process.

-After a four-month investigation period, an endorsement letter is issued if everything is in place.
+Once the investigation period is completed, which takes around four months, an endorsement letter is issued if everything is in place.

 Contribution Of Fees